COMFORTABLE AND RELAXED CARE HOME FACILITIES

 Breakfast – either continental or cooked – is served in the residents’ rooms.
 For the other meals, they can either eat in their rooms or join their friends in the dining room.
 The main meal of the day is lunch, which might be a wholesome stew, roast or pie, followed by a traditional pudding.
 Tea is a three-course meal of soup, followed by a light dish (such as sausage rolls or scrambled eggs on toast) and a cold pudding, such as yoghurt, jelly or mousse.
 For supper, residents are offered a milky drink, sandwiches and biscuits.

-We, at Birchwood, are lucky to have attracted individuals for whom caring is a vocation, not a necessity, who have chosen to work in an environment where they can make a really positive difference to the quality of the lives of the people they are looking after.
+At Birchwood, we are lucky to have attracted individuals for whom caring is a vocation, not a necessity, who have chosen to work in an environment where they can make a really positive difference to the quality of the lives of the people they are looking after.
 Their motivation means we can rely on our staff to use their initiative to deliver truly personalised care, responding to the residents’ individual needs as they arise.

 All of our staff have NVQ Levels 2 or 3 in health and social care or are studying towards the qualifications.
 As an employer, we have achieved Investors In People status, and we pay above the minimum wage to make sure we attract and retain the best staff.